Create parallel approval workflows with Power Automate

 Get the manager for the person who created the vacation request

-- Enter get manager into the Choose an action search box.
+Select +New step, and then type get manager into the Choose an action search box.

 This action gets the manager for the person who created the vacation request in SharePoint.